SallaApp/Salla-CLI/README.md

 ## Delete

-To delete your Salla Partners Portal app directly from the CLI, you need to run:
+To delete your app directly from the CLI, you need to run:

 ``` bash
 salla app delete --id <app_id>